pavelee/nextjs-antd-template/README.md

 # nextjs-antd-template
-NextJs + antd template, just to start quickly your project based on this template
+Next.js + antd template, just to start quickly your new project!